 - Kathryn Sharples, Senior Director, Open Access, Wiley

-Get Fit for Licensing: Healthy Metadata and the EU Copyright Directive
+Monday, 30 March: Get Fit for Licensing: Healthy Metadata and the EU Copyright Directive NOW AVAILABLE

 - Duncan Campbell, Senior Director, Global Sales Partnerships, Wiley

-CCC Principal Consultant Ian Synge will participate on a panel of experts to discuss the challenges and opportunities for everyone involved in or affected by scholarly metadata.
-Learn more.
+CCC Principal Consultant Ian Synge will participate on a FREE 90 minute ALPSP-coordinated panel of experts to discuss the challenges and opportunities for everyone involved in or affected by scholarly metadata – authors, editors, librarians, service provider and more.

 REGISTER TO ATTEND